 Aims of the Centre

 NCPACS has a multidisciplinary faculty, research affiliates, visiting scholars and partner organisations from around the globe.
-Led by Professor Kevin Clements, and currently led by Professor Richard Jackson, the faculty has a world class reputation in the field.
+Established by founding Director Professor Kevin Clements, and currently led by Professor Richard Jackson, the faculty has a world class reputation in the field.
 The aims of NCPACS are:

 - To build understandings of peace and conflict grounded in the experiences of people, places and history, and in ways that respect customary and local requirements for sovereignty, development, legitimate governance and wellbeing.